Skip to main content

 Autonomous Robotic Inspection and Maintenance on Ship Hulls and Storage Tanks

-During the course of the RP2 a lot of progress have been made on the autonomy of the different platforms.
-Localization and autonomous navigation are available and has been demonstrated on the aerial crawler, the drones and the underwater platform.
-With respect to MS3 to 8, the technical objectives have been reached but the transfer to the end-users is still a work in progress and a challenge.
-The underwater crawler has accumulated a lot of delay and is just being delivered to UPorto at the beginning at RP3.
+During the course of the project a lot of progress have been made on the autonomy of the different platforms.
+Localization and autonomous navigation have been demonstrated on the aerial crawler, the drones and the underwater platform.
+Due to series of technical issues, the development of the underwater crawler has been severely limited.
 In parallel, a significant effort has been done in the direction of the user interfaces, the acoustic data processing as well as the understanding of the legal and sociological challenges.
-To support integration, 3 integration weeks have been conducted, a large-scale (12m) mock-up representing a section of a bulk carrier has been built in Perama (GLM, Greece) and used in the integration weeks, and a smaller hull section has been built to test acoustic technologies (CETIM, France).
+To support integration, 6 integration weeks have been conducted.
+During RP2 a 12m mock-up representing a section of a bulk carrier has been built in Perama (GLM, Greece) and used in the integration weeks, and a smaller hull section has been built to test acoustic technologies (CETIM, France).
 Sub-team integration involving multiple partners have also been conducted on storage tanks in France and on ferries in Norway and Austria.
+During RP3, the integration weeks have been able to operate on a barge in Porto, on decommissioned ship in Lisbon and on a Ferry on the harbour of Perama.
+On the technical side, one key achievement of this integration work is the joint operation of all the robotic systems in a common network with a common localization frame.
+This permitted the integration of all these results in an AR demonstrator with the human operator sharing a consistent localization with the robotic agent.
+Multi-robot operations have also been demonstrated around the ferry in Perama.

-BugWright2 intends to go beyond the state of the art on the topic of autonomous navigation for inspection crawlers, interpretation of ultrasonic inspection data, autonomous aerial and underwater visual inspection, heterogeneous multi-robot mission planning and immersive 3D user interfaces for large scale system monitoring.
-All these innovations, combined together, will support the implementation of a large-scale pilot that will demonstrate to end-users that robotic operations on a vessel hull are valuable and efficient.
+BUGWRIGHT2 intended to go beyond the state of the art on the topic of autonomous navigation for inspection robots, interpretation of ultrasonic inspection data, autonomous aerial and underwater visual inspection, heterogeneous multi-robot mission planning and immersive 3D user interfaces for large scale system monitoring.
+The objective was to combine all these innovations to support the implementation of a large-scale pilot that will demonstrate to end-users that robotic operations on a vessel hull are valuable and efficient.

-BugWrigh2 partners are also working on developing a regulatory and policy blueprint.
-It will facilitates the use of autonomous robotics to the task of visual inspection and hull cleaning with a view to enhance climate change mitigation benefits derived from cleaner hulls.
+BUGWRIGHT2 partners have also been working on developing a regulatory and policy blueprint.
+It will facilitate the use of autonomous robotics for visual inspection and hull cleaning with a view to enhance climate change mitigation benefits derived from cleaner hulls.
 The blueprint will also look to the future by exploring labour law and market considerations as a result of the automation of traditional shipyard-tasks.
 This will contribute to making the European research and development industry world leading and highly competitive for robotics technology.

-In parallel, IEIC has launched a series of meeting to identify the project valorisation potential and perform a market study that will be updated for the end of the project.
+In parallel, IEIC performed a detailed market study that has been updated for the end of the project.

 group photo during KOM